hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

-Note September 2023 check out new folder at  [TFLITE-2023](TFLITE-2023/README.md)
+Note September 2023 check out new folder at  [TFLITE-2023](TFLITE-2023/README.md)   I don't really have this working yet.